 If you’re a fan of wasabi’s sweet, peppery, palate-cleansing flare, you’ll adore it even more when it has been freshly picked and prepared.
 The vivid green paste is created by finely grating the wasabi plant’s rhizome, or stem root, and its quick, clean flavour–entirely different to the lingering pungency of pre-prepared wasabi–is a sophisticated complement to fresh fish.
 Also known as Japanese horseradish, wasabi can thrive beautifully in the mild–and, dare we say it, wet–British climate.
-The Wasabi Company , the first to cultivate the semi-aquatic plant in Europe, is located very near Summer Lodge Country House Hotel, Restaurant and Spa and supplies The Restaurant with a luxuriant crop to serve fresh with its seasonal menus.
+The Wasabi Company, the first to cultivate the semi-aquatic plant in Europe, is located very near Summer Lodge Country House Hotel and Restaurant and supplies them with a luxuriant crop to serve fresh with its seasonal menus.
 Follow our guide on how to cultivate a successful wasabi plant to accompany some of our adventurous menu ideas.

 The wasabi plant flourishes in a moist, temperate climate with plenty of shade.
 In the wild, it succeeds in the dappled coverage of a forest canopy, ideally beside a spring or waterfall, so a well-shaded spot out of direct sunlight is ideal.
 The rhizomes extend around eight inches into the earth, so prepare a fertiliser-rich soil to accommodate them, ensuring good drainage to avoid the threat of rot.